 A financial investment means putting your money in places where it will have the opportunity to compound, grow and create more wealth for you over time.
 Very few luxury handbag purchases increase in value over time and even if they do, a variety of factors impact what you can hope to earn for them when you attempt to sell them.
 Let's talk them through.

-Reasons Why Luxury Handbags Are Not Good Financial Investments
+Reasons Why Designer Handbags Are Not Good Financial Investments

-In today, out tomorrow - that's how fashion works and the same applies to seasonal luxury handbags.
-In no way does that mean that you can't keep rocking your designer handbag long after you've purchased it but the chances that it will hold anything close to it's original value when it was the hottest bag in town are very slim.
+In today, out tomorrow.
+That's how fashion works and the same applies to seasonal luxury handbags.
+In no way does that mean that you can't keep rocking your designer handbag long after you've purchased it.
+However, the chances that it will hold anything close to its original value when it was the hottest bag in town are very slim.

-There are, however, classic brands and classic handbag styles that you can stick to but who's to say a classic bag will still be as strongly desired 5 or 10 years from now?
+There are, however, classic brands, for example, Hermes, Chanel, and Louis Vuitton and classic handbag styles that may hold their value.
+But who's to say that particular classic bag will still be as strongly desired 5 or 10 years from now?
 The reason why these bags maintain value boils down to exclusivity and desirability.
 That's taking a big chance.

-2. Keeping your handbag pristine is a must to retain value
+2. Keeping your handbag pristine is a must to retain its resale value

-Or in other words, you need to keep your handbag in perfect, like new condition if you want to sell it to make money in the future and get a return on your investment.
-Unfortunately, a handbag showing signs of use and wear and tear is not going to get you the price of a brand new bag no matter what luxury brand made it.
+In other words, you need to keep your handbag in perfect, like new condition if you want to sell it to make a good amount of money in the future and get a return on your investment.
+Unfortunately, a handbag showing signs of use and wear and tear is not going to get you the price of a brand new bag.
+It doesn't matter what luxury brand made it.
 That's just the simple truth.

 3. Luxury handbags are not as easy to sell as you think

 Ah yes, that.
-Authenticity happens to be a big deal because people want to make sure they are not buying fake handbags which are anywhere these days.
-Yes, you bought your bought your handbag directly from the store (or from a reputable reseller) but you certainly can't sell it back to the store.
+The authenticity of your designer handbag happens to be a big deal because people want to make sure they are not buying fake handbags which are everywhere these days.
+Yes, you bought your handbag directly from the brand's store but you can't sell it back to the brand.

 Unless you are a reputable handbag reseller or consignor you are going to have to prove the authenticity of your bag which means you will need to have kept all your paperwork and receipts intact to be able to vouch for the authenticity of your bag.

 There are stories of people being scammed all the time.
-You need to take extra precaution about where, how and to whom you sell your bag to, in order make sure you get your payment in full and you don't get scammed.
+So you need to take extra precaution about where, how and to whom you sell your bag to, in order make sure you get your payment in full and you don't get scammed.

-When it comes to considering luxury handbags as an investment it's important to have the right expectations.
+When it comes to considering designer handbags as an investment it's important to have the right expectations.

-- If you plan to sell them in future expect to earn a small fraction of your purchase price if you can even sell it all.
+- If you plan to sell them in future expect to earn a small fraction of your purchase price.
+And that's if you are able to sell them all.

 A better alternative to investing in handbags?
-Put your money to work for you by diversifying into various financial investments, build real wealth and THEN you can buy all the handbags you want and enjoy them the way you want to without having to think of them as financial investments because they are really not 🙂
+Put your money to work for you by diversifying into various financial investments.
+Focus on building real wealth first and then you can buy all the handbags you want and enjoy them the way you want to without having to think of them as financial investments because they are really not.